YejuAhn/yejuahn/README.md

 ### Hi there 🙋🏻‍♀️
-I am a rising Senior studying Statistics and Machine learning at Carnegie Mellon University.
+I am a Senior studying Statistics and Machine learning at Carnegie Mellon University.
 I am passionate about stories that data tell empowering people to analyze any content from any part of the world.

 📫  Email: esther98yeju@gmail.com